 If you activate Service Mode, the system is kept active, so that work on the engine control unit, for example, can be carried out.
 The screensaver timer configured in the Goto Sleep Time setting is bypassed.
-See Important system settings: dcu / Miscellaneous/System Type.
+See Important system settings.
 The button is only available if the display has software version 2.12.